sigoden/argc/README.md

 The `@cmd`, `@arg`, `@option` are comment tags, see [docs/comment-tag](docs/comment-tag.md) for more details.

-### Task runner
+## Task runner

 ![task runner](https://user-images.githubusercontent.com/4012553/182050290-a1bc377c-6562-4097-b102-44dee55cf9a3.png)

-Argc will enter the task runner mode if you do not activate its other modes with the `--argc-*` option.
+Write your task as subcommand, name your script file `argcfile`, `argc` uses `argcfile` like `make` uses `makefile`.

-What argc does in task runner mode are: locate bash, search for `argcfile` in the current project and its parent directory, then run argcfile with bash.
+The solution has the following advantages:

-> `argcfile` is a plain shell script, you can run it via `bash argcfile`.
+- use normal shell script, no need to learn another language/syntax.

-Argc is written in rust, is cross-platform, is a single executable file less than 1M without any dependencies.
+- cross-platform, works on macos/linux/windows.

-Bash is already builtin in macos/linux.
-On Windows, most developers already have git installed, argc uses the bash that ships with git.
+- GNU tools( `ls`, `rm`, `grep`, `find`, `sed`, `awk` , ..) are available.

-**Argc/argcfile is a cross-platform task runner solution.**
+- informative tasks listings and beautiful help printings.

-Use the bash you are most familiar with, no need to learn another language or set of syntax.
+- dynamic tasks completions for `bash`, `zsh`, `powershell`.

-GNU tools( `ls`, `rm`, `grep`, `find`, `sed`, `awk` , etc..) are also available, Don't worry about windows incompatibility.
+- support passing options and positional parameters to task.

-Argc also provides `bash`, `zsh`, `powershell` completion scripts to prompt for tasks and options in `argcfile`, See [completions](completions)
+- support task aliases.

 See [docs/task-runner](docs/task-runner.md) for more details.